Skip to content

 {'a': '1', 'b': '2'}

-A common requirement for a client is to provide a Session mechanism that, like a browser, can save and remember Cookies set in response and send them in the request.
+A common requirement for a client is to provide a Session mechanism like a browser, can save and remember Cookies set in response and send them in the following requests.
 The Client class has such a mechanism built in.

-When the response to your request contains a Set-Cookie response header, the Client class parses the cookies and stores them, and the Client class carries them in subsequent requests.
+When the response to your request contains a Set-Cookie response header, the Client parses the cookies and stores them, then carries them in subsequent requests.

 client = UserClient(